 Slip any remaining rosemary and thyme under the skin of the turkey.
 Now is a great time to transfer the turkey into your roasting bag (according to the directions on the roasting bag, although there’s, like, a 99% chance they’re going to have you shake some flour around in the bag first).
 Chop a few apples, onions, and some celery

-If you want your turkey skin extra browned and crisp, Sara says she sometimes slips the bag off about 30 minutes before the turkey is done and turns on the convection oven.
+If you want your turkey skin extra browned and crisp, slip the bag off about 30 minutes before the turkey is done (and turn on the convection oven if you have one).
 That crisps and browns the skin really well while still keeping the meat tender and moist.

 Hands-down the best Turkey for the holidays!
 Tender, juicy, flavorful results every time!